haze-09/Odin-WeatherApp/README.md

-# template1
+# Odin-WeatherApp
-my template with a webpack config and a few plugins
+A simple weather app built to practice using APIs and asynchronous JavaScript.